pashtari/factorizer/model_zoo/deconver_isles22/docs/README.md

 # Deconver for Ischemic Stroke Lesion Segmentation

-This repository provides a MONAI bundle for Deconver to perform 3D volumetric segmentation of ischemic stroke lesions from multi-modal MRI scans.
+This repository provides a MONAI bundle for Deconver [1] to perform 3D volumetric segmentation of ischemic stroke lesions from multi-modal MRI scans.
 It uses data from the [ISLES 2022 Challenge](https://isles-challenge.org/) on ischemic stroke lesion segmentation.
-The model is detailed in [this paper](https://www.sciencedirect.com/science/article/pii/S1361841522003346).

 ## Overview